 A halcyon opportunity?

 There’s no doubting the development is an attractive proposition for UK investors.
 As well as the Chateau Hotel there are also luxurious apartments being built at Le Village with high-end properties available from existing refurbished buildings to luxurious off-plan apartments.
-These offer 10% rental income a year.
+These offer returns from 7% per annum and increasing by 1% every 5 years up to 10%.

 Rather than risking hard-earned savings on a single property, or untried developments, Halcyon Retreat’s 225-room resort offers the reassurance to potential investors of being a part of the well-known Wynham Hotels and Resorts Group, which owns over 7,500 properties in 71 countries.
 Investors have the chance to get in on the ground floor, as it were, of this development, and gain all the value of being there at the start of the development.’